jfaixo/cargo-merge/README.md

 It works by expanding module imports by detecting them with regex, rewriting some "use" statements in the process.

+## Features
+- merge the library crate of the package
+- merge modules from the main binary crate of the package
+- merge external crates
+  - path based crates (crates that are declared as dependencies like this : `my-crate = { path = "path/to/crate" }` )
+- silence the standard error output by cleansing source code from `eprint!` and `eprintln!` macros

 ## Install
 Just run the following command:
 ```bash